Alamo Personnel - February 1, 1836 Voting Roll

 Asner, CharlesChar.
 Asner43nounknown

-Atkinson, Milton B.Milton Atkinson47yesunknown
+Atkinson, Milton B.Milton Atkinson47yesfought at San Jacinto

 Badgett, JesseJeſse B. Badget4128 or 29noleft after the vote, survived the revolution

-Baker, William Charles M.W.
+Baker, William C. M.W.
 C. M Baker64noKIB on 3/6

 Ballard, JohnJno Ballard54nosurvived the revolution